mjl-/mox/README.md

 quality mail server software exists, but getting a working setup typically requires you configure half a dozen services (SMTP, IMAP, SPF/DKIM/DMARC, spam filtering).
 That seems to lead to people no longer running their own mail servers, instead switching to one of the few centralized email providers.
-SMTP is long-time distributed messaging protocol.
-To keep it distributed, people need to run their own mail server.
+Email with SMTP is a long-time decentralized messaging protocol.
+To keep it decentralized, people need to run their own mail server.
 Mox aims to make that easy.

 - Where is the documentation?